Integrity in corporate conduct

 Intesa Sanpaolo recognises that compliance with internal and external regulations and codes of conduct is of significant importance, also from a strategic viewpoint, and therefore it acts in the belief that respecting standards and fairness in business are essential elements in carrying out banking operations, which by nature are based on trust and transparency.

 Intesa Sanpaolo has defined the Group Anti-Corruption Guidelines, approved by the Board, and the Model of Organization, Management and Control adopted pursuant to D.Lgs.
 231/2001 which, together with the Code of Ethics, define the commitment to comply with the regulatory provisions aimed at combating active and passive corruption in all its forms.
 Special attention is paid to complying with national and international legislation on money laundering and terrorist financing, including through processes and procedures relating to the obligations of appropriate customer verification, reporting of suspicious operations and risk assessment and management.
-In 2018:

 Intesa Sanpaolo constantly oversees and promotes free competition and spreads the culture of compliance to antitrust legislation also through the establishment of a specific internal team aimed at overseeing compliance with antitrust rules, the adoption of a Policy and a training and information program.
 In 2020, 1,215,503 hours of training were provided on the topic and 59,434 employees were trained (69.3% of the total).

 The bank is committed to implementing regulatory, organizational and technological interventions to adequately meet privacy protection needs under the new General Data Protection Regulation -GDPR.
 These interventions, coordinated by the Data Protection Officer, meet the principles of the Group Code of Ethics that commit the Bank to adopt criteria of absolute transparency in informing customers and employees about their rights in the matter and how that their personal information is processed.

 The Group works to ensure that its working environment is permeated by mutual trust, loyalty and enriched by the contribution of each person, in accordance with the rules and agreements related to national and second level bargaining (Group).
 In 2020, 39 cases for violations of labour law were notified and around 188 cases were closed.
 The main types of pending litigation include the termination of employment relationships – sale of business line (Intrum), compensation for damages for deskilling and mobbing, higher job positions and appeals of disciplinary sanctions (in any event in 2020, no lawsuits were reported by current employees that related solely to cases of mobbing).

 The Intesa Sanpaolo Group complies with tax regulations in the belief that compliance is a fundamental contribution of citizenry supporting the community in which it operates.
 Intesa Sanpaolo's positive impact in this respect is confirmed by the disclosed forecast in the Business Plan of a total contribution from 2018 to 2021 of approximately 13 billion euro, an amount comparable to a budgetary stability law.

 During 2020, the Group, in addition to indirect taxes of 1.017 million euro (including UBI's contribution, equal to 170 million), recorded accrued income taxes for the year of 1,360 million euro (including UBI's contribution, equal to 110 million), for the most part in Italy, where the majority of operating income was earned, as per the table below.
 The Group has strengthened the internal control system for tax risk, known as the Tax Control Framework, to make it capable of covering the strategically important area of tax risk and meeting the requirements for access to the collaborative compliance scheme introduced in Italy, in accordance with Legislative Decree 128/2015.

 In compliance with applicable laws, Intesa Sanpaolo publishes a "Country by Country" report, with the following information for each country (according to rules established by the Bank of Italy): the gross income; the number of employees; profit or loss before taxes; taxes on profit or loss.
 The report is available at this link.